sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rspec-unit-tests/27/README.md

   ```

 <!-- exclude if model validations not studied -->
-#### shoulda
+#### shoulda matchers

 Previously we talked about model validations.
 You'll probably want to test these.
-The `shoulda` gem provides an easier way to write specs for common model validations.
+The `shoulda-matchers` gem provides an easier way to write specs for common model validations.

 Validating that a Post is invalid without a title: